cloudfour/tpp-research-monorepo/README.md

 ## Building a Vue Site

-Unfortunately there's no way to automatically wrap web components in Vue components, so if you want the Vue syntax you'll need to manually wrap your web components as Vue components.

-Luckily, Vue works well with web components, so it doesn't take a ton of work to create wrappers.
-You can see some examples in our Vue app.
-To run the Vue app, run the following commands:
+Our Vue components are consumed by a simple Vue app.
+After building our Vue components you can develop this site by running the following commands:

 ```zsh
 # Navigate to the `vue-app` directory